 For example, a marble with a scarce supply due to depletion or being difficult to quarry, will generally cost more than a marble which is in abundant supply.

 Also, more popular marbles will have higher demand which will be reflected in the cost.
-One such marble is white statuary marble used in so many of the world’s most prestigious statues.
+One such marble is white statuary marble (often referred to as Statuario marble) used in so many of the world’s most prestigious statues.

 The balance of supply and demand is constantly in fluctuation for all marbles.
 This means the prices can change from month to month.

 Despite this we endeavour to keep the prices of our coffee tables at a consistent price.
 And lower them whenever possible.
 This can be achieved due to a reduction in the price of the material or improvements in our own distribution and manufacturing processes.